 Large global cloud service providers are actively working to reduce their carbon footprint.
 In its 2018 environmental report, Google announced that it would cover 100% of its electricity consumption with renewable energy purchased on the market.
 Amazon, on the other hand, says that AWS generated more than 50% of its services last year with renewable energy, but the company has committed to a 100% target.
 However, local actors still have a lot of room for improvement in this regard.
 In many situations, the most environmentally friendly choice is not always the most cost-effective one, in which case the financial decisions get the upper hand, especially when it comes to customer work.
 When it comes to sustainability, however, organisations can first take small steps internally and move towards setting an example for the customer.

-Customer’s finances are not the resources that should be used for testing
+Customer’s finances are not there to be used for testing

 Financial sustainability refers to solutions that are cost-effective for customers.
-The customer’s budget should not just be experimented with, but the tools and solutions that genuinely best suit the customer’s operating environment should be selected.
-Developing features sustainably involves progressing in small sections (in the spirit of Minimum Viable Product) and allocating moderate resources to the near future instead burning money on IT projects that go on for years.
+The customer’s budget should not be experimented with.
+Instead, the tools and solutions that genuinely best suit the customer’s operating environment should be selected.
+Developing features sustainably involves progressing in small sections (in the spirit of Minimum Viable Product) and allocating moderate resources to the near future instead of burning money on IT projects that go on for years.

-It can therefore be said that some projects should not be launched at all.
-In these cases, we use unnecessary resources and create code without even knowing what outcome we are looking for.
-Trust, transparency and sustainability thinking are especially important in defining the basis of operations between organisations and IT suppliers.
+It can, therefore, be said that some projects should not be launched at all.
+In these cases, we use resources in vain and generate code without even knowing what outcome we are looking for.
+Trust, transparency and sustainability are especially important in defining the basis of operations between organisations and IT suppliers.

 Management systems should also support sustainable economic development.
-The management parameters should be set to be able to make progress with small agile experiments instead of allocating development resources far into the future.
-This ensures that we can focus on the right things.
-Projects often face major challenges due to conflicting goals at different levels of the organisation.
-These objectives should be harmonised and united on a sustainable basis.
+Management parameters should be set in such a way that progress can be made with small agile experiments instead of allocating development resources far into the future.
+This ensures that we can focus on the appropriate things.
+Projects often face major challenges due to conflicting objectives at different levels of the organisation.
+These objectives should be harmonised and coordinated on a sustainable basis.